 To be a successful artist, you need creativity and talent.
 But to make a career doing what you love, you need to understand the business side of the art/design world too.
-Just ask Chris Houghton (’10), a character designer at Disney in Burbank, California.
+Just ask Chris Houghton (’10), a storyboard artist at Disney in Burbank, California.

 “I learned a lot in school, but what impacted me most were the business/client relationship lessons I learned from teachers like Dave Chow and Erik Olson,” he said.
 “It's hard because when you're in school, you're trying to learn as much as you can about drawing, painting, designing and so forth that it's easy to forget about the business side of things.

 “The scary thing is that the day after you graduate is the day you need to start making money.
 Every artist needs to learn how to adapt, think quickly, negotiate and confidently meet and greet clients of all diversities.
 Business practices are some of the most beneficial lessons any artist can learn, yet the easiest subjects to overlook.”